The Dark Side of Chocolate: Synopsis

-In 2001, the Chocolate Manufacturers Association formed an action plan entitled the Harkin-Engel Protocol, an agreement that was signed by the major chocolate companies almost 10 years before the film was made, aimed at ending child trafficking and slave labor in the cocoa industry.
+In 2001, the Chocolate Manufacturers Association formed an action plan entitled the Harkin–Engel Protocol, an agreement that was signed by the major chocolate companies almost 10 years before the film was made, aimed at ending child trafficking and slave labor in the cocoa industry.

 The documentary starts in Cologne, Germany where Mistrati asks several chocolate company representatives whether they are aware of child labour in cocoa farms.
-In Mali, the film shows that children, having been promised paid work, are taken to towns near the border such as Zegoua, from where another trafficker transports the children over the border on a dirt-bike.
+In Mali, the film shows that children, having been promised paid work, are taken to towns near the border such as Zégoua, from where another trafficker transports the children over the border on a dirt-bike.
 Then they are left with a third trafficker who sells the children to farmers for a starting price of 230 Euros each.

 The children, ranging in age from 10 to 15, are forced to do hard and often hazardous labor, are often beaten, and according to the film's narrator most are never paid.
 The narrator also claims that most of them stay with the plantation until they die, never seeing their families again.
 No documentary evidence is shown to support the claims that the children are not paid or that they are made to work until they die.
 The Harkin-Engel Protocol promised to end the use of child labour.

 When confronted with this issue, corporate representatives denied all rumors of child labor and trafficking, but the investigations of the filmmakers brought to light the continued widespread use of trafficked child slaves on cocoa plantations.

 Nestlé and other companies declined an invitation to watch the film and to answer questions.
 In response, Mistrati set up a large screen next to Nestlé’s headquarters in Switzerland, forcing employees to catch a glimpse of child labor in the cocoa industry.

 As a closing edit window to the film, during the credits roll, we see the local police arrive, to ask why they are showing the film outside Nestlé's Head Office in Vevey, Switzerland.
 The police ask if the film is 'for or against Nestlé'.
 The reply is "It is not against".
 After checking their documents the policeman says "we turn it off", referring to showing the film.